Shopify/hydrogen-v1/docs/hooks/userouteparams.md

+---
+url: /api/hydrogen/hooks/framework/userouteparams
+title: useRouteParams
+description: The useRouteParams hook retrieves the parameters of an active route.
+---

 The `useRouteParams` hook retrieves the parameters of an active route.
 The hook is available in both server and client components.

 ## Example code